EYM is a practical and flexible course that helps individuals think about their future goals and provides the

 A range of volunteering opportunities exist with our programmes at Silverburn Park, Leven.

-Whilst our long-term aim is to regenerate the whole Park and the former flax mill on site, in the lead-up to this we have established a successful cafe and campsite and we are seeking volunteers to assist with a growing project and general estate maintenance and organising and running events.
+Whilst our long-term aim is to regenerate the whole Park and the former flax mill on site, in the lead-up to this we have established a successful cafe and campsite and we are seeking volunteers to assist with a growing project, general estate maintenance and organising and running events.
 Structured supported volunteering programme also available for adults with mental health conditions.

 Visit the dedicated website for further information or click below